w3c/wai-people-use-web/_people-use-web/abilities-barriers-cognitive.md

 -   **Learning disabilities**{:#learning} – a general term used to describe difficulty learning new concepts.
 In Europe and some other countries, it refers to [intellectual disabilities](#intellectual){:.termref}.
 -   **Mild cognitive impairment (MCI)**{:mci} — sometimes considered the stage between age-related forgetfulness and the more serious decline of dementia.
 -   **Mental health disabilities**{:#mhealth} – includes disabilities that interfere with daily functioning due to challenges with self-regulation of emotions and thoughts.
 Examples include depression, anxiety, and post-traumatic stress disorder.
 These conditions may cause temporary or long-term challenges with accessing information, such as difficulty focusing on information, processing information, or understanding it.
--   **Multiple sclerosis**{:#ms} – causes damage to nerve cells in the brain and spinal cord, and can affect auditory, cognitive, physical, or visual abilities, in particular during relapses.
+-   **Multiple sclerosis**{:#ms} – causes damage to nerve cells in the brain and spinal cord, and can affect cognitive, physical, and visual abilities, in particular during relapses.

 ## Examples of barriers for people with cognitive and learning disabilities {#examples-of-barriers-for-people-with-cognitive-and-learning-disabilities}